 The Trademark Madrid system Office of each designated country shall then proceed to the examination and acceptance or refusal of the application by its local regulations.

 There are 121 existing signatories to the Madrid Protocol, including the European Union Intellectual Property Office (EUIPO) and the African Intellectual Property Organization (OAPI), and more are likely to enter the scheme in the short to medium term.
 The WIPO states that these jurisdictions cover more than 80% of world trade.
 However, it is worth mentioning that some major markets are not part of the system, including Hong Kong and the majority of South America.

 Saving money and time

-One of the key advantages of the Madrid method is simplicity, as a single application is submitted in one language without the need for translations, the power of attorney’s documents or any other paperwork.
-This also means a significant reduction in costs, as the applicant will not have to pay the legal fees of local lawyers or agents in order to file an application.
-It is also worth noting that the program permits ‘subsequent recognition,’ which means that the application may be applied slowly to new Member States after the initial WIPO application has been submitted, as the applicant’s company grows and its budget increases.
+One of the key advantages of the Madrid method is simplicity, as a single application is submitted in one language without the need for translations, the power of attorney’s documents, or any other paperwork.
+This also means a significant reduction in costs, as the applicant will not have to pay the legal fees of local lawyers or agents to apply.
+It is also worth noting that the program permits ‘subsequent recognition,’ which means that the application may be applied slowly to the new Member States after the initial WIPO application has been submitted, as the applicant’s company grows and its budget increases.

 The system also facilitates the subsequent management of the portfolio of trademarks, such as renewals or changes in the details of the owner, since they can be done in bulk via WIPO instead of individually in each country.
 Finally, applying via the Madrid system ensures that applications are processed within a timeframe of 18 months, which may have a significant advantage in some countries where the duration of the process for locally-filed applications may be much longer.